marinaRupe/FER.ScriptingLanguages/README.md

 # FER.ScriptingLanguages
-Laboratory exercises for course Scripting Languages (Bash, Perl and Python) at FER, University of Zagreb (2015/2016).
+Laboratory exercises for the Scripting Languages course (Bash, Perl and Python) at FER, University of Zagreb (2015/2016).

 Link to a course site: http://www.fer.unizg.hr/en/course/scrlan